Grades and Types of Travertine Tile

 GRADES OF TRAVERTINE

-The next important thing to know about your travertine is its grade level of it.
-There are three grades to travertine premium, standard and commercial.
-They all vary slightly but can have an impact on what can be achieved once installed.
+The next important thing to know about your travertine is its grade level.
+There are three grades of travertine: premium, standard, and commercial.
+They all vary slightly, but they can have an impact on what can be achieved once installed.

 PREMIUM OR FIRST GRADE